jarrekk/Rsser/README.md

 # Rsser

-This is Feed reader App.
+This is Feed reader App written with ionic.

 ![Demo](demo.gif)